bitovi/academy/src/technology-consulting/6-building-rapport.md

 - **Be playful to get what you want:** Using humor in situations where you’re feeling frustrated and incredulous is often an effective way to get what you want while not making people hate you.
 - **Keep it light:** Use light-hearted jokes that don’t target anyone specifically.
-- **Know your audience:** Avoid no-go subjects like politics until the client brings it up.
+- **Know your audience:** Avoid swearing and no-go subjects (e.g. politics, religion, etc.) until the client brings it up.
 - **Learn their communication style:** If you don’t communicate in their style, you’re not only losing an opportunity to build rapport, you might be taking away from rapport you’ve already built.
-Be sure to learn how they want to communicate (email, chat, meetings, etc.) and always follow that.
+Be sure to learn how they want to communicate (direct/indirect, over email/chat/meetings, with small talk or not, etc.) and always follow that.
 - **Respect differences:** Show respect for cultural differences in communication, such as varying attitudes towards directness, gestures, and levels of formality.
 - **Avoid assumptions:** Avoid making assumptions about cultural practices.
 When in doubt, ask your client about their preferences and be open to learning.